MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-QuarantinePolicy.md

  [-MultiLanguageSetting <MultiValuedProperty>]
  [-OrganizationBrandingEnabled <Boolean>]
  [-QuarantineRetentionDays <Int32>]
- [-QuarantineTagType <QuarantineTagTypeEnum>]
+ [-QuarantinePolicyType <QuarantinePolicyTypeEnum>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-Quarantine tags allow you to configure the allowed end-user actions on quarantined messages in supported features that quarantine messages.
+Quarantine policies define what users are allowed to do to quarantined messages based on why the message was quarantined (for supported features).
+For more information, see [Quarantine policies](https://docs.microsoft.com/microsoft-365/security/office-365-security/quarantine-policies).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).